-report getting a first appointment "as soon as they wanted it"
+\This is more than 2x the size of the female active duty population in the U.S. 10% are ineligible for VHA Care

 TOP REFERRAL SOURCES

-- 1. VHA
+1. VHA

-- 2. Word-of-Mouth
+31%

+2. Word of Mouth/ Friends/Family

-- 3. Media/Marketing
+3. DoD

 CLINIC CITY AND PARTNER SELECTION

 The development of a new Cohen Military Family Clinic starts with the selection of a city and community organization partner.

+$\mathbf{Q}$

+5

+In choosing a city, CVN uses current VA data on mental health access and continuity of care, census data, Department of Defense data, along with other reports on the post-9/11 veteran population in the area.
 Once a city is identified, CVN conducts a thorough landscape analysis of the community, which includes identifying government officials, formal and informal leaders, philanthropy, military leadership, veterans and military families, mental health agencies, and other relevant areas.
 Through one-on-one interviews, veteran and military family member focus groups, and in-depth agency interviews, CVN assesses whether a clinic is warranted in the city, and if so, which community organization would make the best partner.
 Once the city and the community organization partner is selected, the partnership process begins with a legal document called a master agreement.
 This master agreement defines the relationship between CVN (grantor and partner) and the community partner organization (grantee and partner).
 The partner is also required to use the CVN electronic health record system in its clinic and maintain strict data accountability and protections of personal health information.
 All Cohen Military Family Clinics within the network follow a clinic model comprised of common core components to ensure high-quality care is consistently provided across the entire network.
 While CVN brings the advantages of a network to the clinic, the clinic brings local knowledge and resources to the network.

+CVN's partnership paradigm resembles a franchisor-franchisee relationship.
 Simply stated, CVN grants the partner the right and financial resources to use a developed concept (the CVN clinic model), including CVN trademarks and brand names, production, service and marketing methods, and the entire business operation model to enable them to deliver high-quality care.
 The partner, in-turn, provides the clinic with sound management, fiscal responsibility, and unwavering commitment to protect the CVN brand and deliver quality mental health care, to ensure a thriving business in the form of a respected mental health clinic under the CVN umbrella.
-PARTNER I We use the word partner because this relationship is a business-type relationship that is funded through philanthropy.
+PARTNER | We use the word partner because this relationship is a business-type relationship that is funded through philanthropy.
 Whereby, the business partner operates the clinic within the guidelines specified by CVN with strict adherence to the network's defined goals and deliverables, reports, and quality assurances.